zandermd/Project1/README.md

 Title: Band Stalk

 Concept: Users will be able to search for whatever band they like.
-Information like the band bio, upcoming concerts, an option to purchase tickets, and live media of the band playing will come from YouTube and display once user inputs band.
+Information for upcoming concerts & media for the band will come from YouTube and display once user inputs the band they're searching for.

-APIS: Youtube API to bring up live music for that band so user can see if they like how the band sounds live.
-BandsInTown API for tickets, band info, venue, etc.
+APIS: Youtube API to bring up music for that band so user can listen to that band's music.
+BandsInTown API will be used for upcomoing event information.

 Framework used: BootSwatch

 User Experience: Our website will be a smooth interface for users to simply search for the band they're wanting to see live with a search bar on the top of the webpage.
-Once entered, the band information, upcoming events, and a photo of the band will appear in one container.
-Videos of the band performing live will show in the other container for the user to watch if they please.
+Once entered, the band's upcoming events and photo of the band will appear in one container.
+Media of the band will show in the other container for the user to watch if they please.